TheColby/Particelle/README.md

 ## Hold Up!
 What Is Granular Synthesis?

 Granular synthesis is a method of sound generation that operates on a fundamentally different principle than traditional synthesis or sampling.
-Instead of playing back audio as a continuous stream, granular synthesis **breaks sound into hundreds or thousands of tiny fragments** — called *grains* — and reassembles them in new configurations.
+Instead of playing back audio as a continuous stream, granular synthesis **breaks sound into hundreds or thousands or more of tiny fragments** — called *grains* — and reassembles them in new configurations.

 ### The Grain